lejianwen/rustdesk-api/README_EN.md

 ### Web Client:

 1. If you're already logged into the admin panel, the web client will log in automatically.
-2. If you're not logged in, simply click the login button at the top right corner, and the API server will be pre-configured.
+2. If you're not logged in, simply click the login button in the top right corner, and the API server will be pre-configured.
    ![webclient_conf](docs/webclient_conf.png)
 3. After logging in, the ID server and key will be automatically synced.